 And, students in online courses who feel more connected to their instructors and fellow students are more successful.

-Research from the Community College Resource Center showed that an online course’s level of personal interaction is the most important factor in predicting student grades.
+Research from the Community College Resource Center in the United States showed that an online course’s level of personal interaction is the most important factor in predicting student grades.
 In fact, they found that students in low-interaction courses earned nearly one letter grade lower than students in high-interaction courses.

 Humanized learning increases the relevance of content and improves students’ motivation to log in week after week.
 When students relate to an online instructor as something more than a subject matter expert and begin to conceive of themselves as part of a larger community, they are more likely to be motivated, be satisfied with their learning, and succeed in their course objectives.